-A STUDENT ENROLLED IN ANY CLASS AT SMC MUST ATTEND ALL SESSIONS OF THE CLASS THAT MEET DURING THE FIRST WEEK OF THE CLASS OR RISK BEING DROPPED FROM THE CLASS RY THE INSTRUCTOR
+A STUDENT ENROLLED IN ANY CLASS AT SMC MUST ATTEND ALL SESSIONS OF THE CLASS THAT MEET DURING THE FIRST WEEK OF THE CLASS OR RISK BEING DROPPED FROM THE CLASS BY THE INSTRUCTOR.

-Students may withdraw from most classes online through Corsair Connect (formerly the Student Self Service System).
+Students may withdraw from most classes online through Corsair Connect.
 It is the student's responsibility to withdraw from a class-informing the instructor is NOT sufficient notice.
 Failure to withdraw (officially drop) from a class could result in a grade of F (0.0).